 MARY EUGENIA HARMAN

-ABOUT MARY: Mary identifies herself as a Deaf Spanish-Danish woman with a keen interest in policy advocacy.
-Mary is also a world traveler and has spent many months trekking around the world exploring different Communities.
+ABOUT MARY: Mary identifies herself as a Deaf woman with Mexican and Danish heritage.
+Mary has a keen interest in policy advocacy and is a world traveler and has spent many months trekking around the world exploring different Communities.
 She currently resides in Hawaii where she works for the Hawaii Civil Rights Commission.